ivoras/gomagiclink/README.md

 time they login, and send them a "magic link" to their e-mail address.
 Once they confirm the login by clicking the link, the user is considered logged in.

-This package implements the core part of this process, by generating cryptographically safe magic link challenge and a session id (useful for web cookies).
+This package implements the core part of this process, by generating a cryptographically safe magic link challenge and a session id (useful for web cookies).
 To keep the process safe, you need to maintain the security of the secret key, passed to the `NewAuthMagicLinkController()` function.